aleskxyz/reality-ezpz/README.md

 `shadowtls` is compatible with sing-box core only.

 #### ShadowTLS
 ShadowTLS is a TLS disguise proxy that can use someone else's trusted certificate.
 It is similar to "Reality," but in transport, it uses Shadowsocks.
+So you need to assign a working SNI to it.

 When you enable ShadowTLS, you will configure two proxies: ShadowTLS and Shadowsocks.